-- 15. Each CCM must select one of the following options listed below and notify the Secretariat of that selection by April 1, 2014.2 - a.
+15. Each CCM must select one of the following options listed below and notify the Secretariat of that selection by April 1, 2014.

+a.
 The prohibition of setting on FADs shall be extended for an additional month, for a total of 4 months (July, August, September, and October).
-OR - b.
-In addition to the 3-month prohibition of setting on FADs the CCM shall limit the total number of FAD sets by its vessels to the number listed in column A in Attachment A.3
+OR b.
+In addition to the 3-month prohibition of setting on FADs the CCM shall

-1 For members of the PNA, this measure will be implemented through the Third Arrangement Implementing the Nauru Agreement of May 2008.
+&lt;sup>1 For members of the PNA, this measure will be implemented through the Third Arrangement Implementing the Nauru Agreement of May 2008.

-2 Purse seine vessels [flagged to a developing coastal state member] smaller than 50 m LOA (13+36=49 vessels currently on the WCPFC Record of Fishing Vessels) are exempted from this reduction requirement described in paragraphs 15 and 16.
-When a SIDS CCM chooses limitation of annual FAD sets stipulated in paragraphs 15 and 16, purse seine vessels newly introduced after 1 January 2010 are managed outside of the FAD set limit for that CCM for 3 years following their introduction.
+&lt;sup>2 Purse seine vessels flagged to a developing coastal state member smaller than 50 m LOA (13+36=49 vessels currently on the WCPFC Record of Fishing Vessels) are exempted from this reduction requirement described in paragraphs 15 - 17.
+When a SIDS CCM chooses limitation of annual FAD sets stipulated in paragraphs 15 - 17, purse seine vessels newly introduced after January 1 2010 are managed outside of the FAD set limit for that CCM for 3 years following their introduction.
 After 3 years the FAD sets/total sets by those vessels shall be incorporated into the calculation of the baseline figure for that CCM.
 Those purse seine vessels exempted or managed outside the FAD set limit shall be notified to the Secretariat by 31 March 2014 or within 15 days of vessels introduced after this date.